BABY

 Breastmilk does not contain much iron, but it is very well absorbed…until you start solids.
 Most food interferes with the absorption of iron from breastmilk, but vitamin C enhances iron absorption.
 So, it is important to add foods that have extra vitamin C to iron-rich foods (more about this below).

-From there, your mini gourmand can expand their palate to most food groups, including veggies, fruits, meat, dairy products (such as yoghurt and cheese), eggs, fish, and more.
+From there, your mini gourmand can expand their palate to most food groups, including veggies, fruits, meat, dairy products (such as yogurt and cheese), eggs, fish, and more.

 For decades, parents have been told to offer infant cereal fortified with iron.
 The amount of iron in these products is small and cereals are mostly just starch.
 Plus, brown rice has been shown to have increased levels of arsenic, a carcinogenic chemical.
 So, better to stick with barley, millet, farro, or amaranth.

 It is a good idea to introduce just one food every two to three days.
-That will help you figure out the cause of any reactions (diarrhoea, constipation, rash).
+That will help you figure out the cause of any reactions (diarrhea, constipation, rash).

 Reduce the risk of choking by only giving small pieces of food, avoiding hard bits, and only allowing eating while sitting.
 And now is a good time to refresh your memory about how to rescue a child that is choking.